EngineersNeedArt/SoftDorothy-UnfinishedTales-Vol2/README.md

 If you want to play it, the point is to follow the course laid out within the markers — and to try to navigate the course as quickly as you can.
 Controls for the rudder are `A` and `S`, controls for setting angle of the sail are `F` and `H` with the `G` key *zeroing* (luffing?) the sail.
 The game assumes a 640 x 480 display, will switch to 16 colors if you are not already in that display mode (nice to be able to borrow code from previous games — **Glider 4.0** in this case).

 Oh, and I didn't play with it, but it appears to have a course editor where you should be able to lay out the pylons for your own course.
 Usually the *level editors* on these sketches are still pretty bare-bones though.

+### Streamer:

+Follwing in the footsteps of the previously mentioned **East Winds**, the partial **Streamer** was a side scrolling, flight-related experiment.
+Maybe you know/rememebr the old control-line model airplanes.
+More specifically there was a model airplane hobby involving flying what were called *combat* airplanes.
+Model planes with small gas engines would pull behind them a paper streamer — the goal was to cut off the streamer of your opponent while maintaining your own plane's.

+Very little of the game was implemented.
+Trying to be true to physics (and having actually, briefly, flown a control-line model airplane) the simulated combat airplane in **Streamer** dives quickly, is slower to climb.
+This makes for a pretty twitchy interface that feels more painful than fun.
+For that reason, moving forward with the work needed to add an opponent, add sound (add an actual streamer) was cancelled.
+So in June, 1991, I shelved it.